THE IMPORTANCE OF EXERCISE FOR THE BRAIN AND NERVOUS SYSTEM

 How much exercise is considered healthy?
 The answer to this question is unique to the individual asking it.
 A healthy level of exercise depends on your physical ability and fitness level.
 One ought to exercise regularly, every day if possible, and for as long as their body can allow without over-exerting themselves too much.
 It is important to use our muscles and break a sweat, but if one hurts or over-exerts themselves, the result is not nearly as beneficial.

 In the modern context, time is another constraint for many in terms of how much exercise one can do.
-It is generally recommended that adults partake of at least 30 minutes of moderate-intensity exercise for a minimum of 5 days a week.
+It is generally recommended that adults partake in at least 30 minutes of moderate-intensity exercise for a minimum of 5 days a week.
 For children, this amount is increased up to an hour a day.
-In spite of this, adults that do more exercise tend to benefit, if the exercise is kept at a moderate intensity.
+In spite of this, adults that do more exercise tend to benefit if the exercise is kept at a moderate intensity.

 Athletes and military personal tend to do a lot more exercise every day, at much higher intensities, in order to purposefully over-exert their bodies.
 This level of physical activity is not advised for the general population.